ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Method Evaluation Detail on ViStoryBench

-Morphic Studio~\cite{morphic2024studio} restricts each shot to include only one reference character.
-Consequently, we rank the frequency of character appearances in the script and use this order as a priority to select the current on-stage reference character for each shot.
+MorphicStudio~\cite{morphic2024studio} restricts each shot to include only one reference character.
+Consequently, we rank the frequency of character appearances in the script and use this order as a priority to select the current onstage reference character for each shot.

-Morphic Studio allows uploading 2 to 10 images for the same reference character.
+MorphicStudio allows uploading 2 to 10 images for the same reference character.
 For characters with only one reference image, we upload an additional identical image to meet the minimum requirement of two images.
 For characters with multiple reference images, we upload all available reference images.
-Therefore, we do not provide the Copy-Paste Degree for Morphic Studio because all reference images were uploaded and used for generation, making it incalculable.
+Therefore, we do not provide the Copy-Paste Rate for MorphicStudio because all reference images were uploaded and used for generation, making it incalculable.

 For each shot, the platform generates four images at a time.
 We select the first image as the final result.